chrisbresky/Aquarius-Project/README.md

   </img>
 </a>

-#### All while integrating flawlessly with the national standards set by Next Generation Science Standards [NGSS](https://www.nextgenscience.org/get-to-know).
+#### All while integrating with the national standards set by Next Generation Science Standards [NGSS](https://www.nextgenscience.org/get-to-know).

 ### The Why